Military districts of Russia: 15 December 2014

 On 15 December 2014, the Northern Fleet of the Russian Navy was removed from the Western Military District and the boundaries of its jurisdiction expanded to form the Northern Fleet Joint Strategic Command.
 The new military command included Murmansk Oblast, Arkhangelsk Oblast, and numerous Russian islands in the Arctic Ocean.

 1 January 2021

 The Northern Fleet Joint Strategic Command was the only military command to be transformed into a fully fledged military district, according to President Vladimir Putin's Decree of 5 June 2020.
 Since 1 January 2021, the Northern Fleet has held the status of a military district, and its joint strategic command has become the Northern Military District.

 2 February 2023

 Southern military district was expanded to include the occupied parts of Donetsk Republic, Luhansk Republic, Zaporizhzhia Oblast and Kherson Oblast.

 2 June 2023

 Russian authorities announced that the Moscow and Leningrad Military Districts would be reactivated in the course of 2023.
 It was also announced that a subordinate branch of the Black Sea Fleet in the Sea of Azov would be established.

+1 March 2024

+Since March 1 2024, the Leningrad and Moscow military districts were re-established in place of the Western Military District.